April 24, 2021

 When you step out to buy the latest HVAC equipment, you are bombarded with a series of acronyms, with each brand claiming superiority over the other.
-While it may sound like Greek and Latin to begin with, it really pays to understand HVAC energy efficiency ratings when you’re shopping for heating, ventilation and air conditioning systems.
+While it may sound like Greek and Latin to begin with, it really pays to understand HVAC energy efficiency ratings when you’re shopping for heating, ventilation, and air conditioning systems.

-A little bit of in-depth understanding really goes a long way in helping you make informed decisions about your purchase, and helps you pick the best possible product for your needs.
-Additionally, you also end up saving quite a few dollars when you understand exactly what each product offers and how well it fits with your unique requirements.
+A little bit of in-depth understanding goes a long way in helping you make informed decisions about your purchase, and helps you pick the best possible product for your needs.
+Additionally, you can end up saving quite a few dollars when you understand exactly what each product offers and how well it fits with your unique requirements.

 A few parameters are important to evaluate during the purchase of equipment such as air conditioners and heat pumps, and these include:

 SEER is the measure of energy efficiency of cooling equipment.
 It is calculated by dividing cooling output (measured in BTU or British Thermal Units) by electricity usage (measured in kilowatt-hours).
 In other words, it indicates the electrical input that is needed to run the air conditioner over a season, compared to the amount of cooling that it generates in a real-time environment.

 In layman terms, a higher SEER rating means better energy efficiency in the cooling equipment.
 Even a minor increase in the SEER ratings of your HVAC system can help significantly reduce power consumption.

 EER is measured over higher temperatures and over a period of time, to evaluate the operating efficiency of a cooling unit.
 EER is arrived at by dividing the output cooling energy by input electrical energy (measured in BTU and kilowatt hours respectively).